 Table of Contents

-If you already know the difference between product design and UX design, consider yourself lucky, since most people don’t see any difference between the two notions.
+Product design vs UX design – if you already know the difference between product design and UX design, consider yourself lucky, since most people don’t see any difference between the two notions.
 And if you don’t, that’s totally fine, because, in a couple of minutes, you’ll know the answer, too.

 Whether you’re a business owner, HR, or a future design specialist, you need to clearly understand the skills and responsibilities UX design and product design require.
 They do share the ultimate objective of making an outstanding app or website for people to use and enjoy, but the approaches to reach that goal vary.